johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.12 Flying the Traffic Pattern and Go-Arounds.md

 	2. "Enter right midfield"
 	3. "Enter right base"
 	4. "I'll call your base"
+	5. "Make a left 360 for spacing"
-	5. "Number 3 behind a Cessna turning right base; Cleared to land runway 27"
+	6. "Number 3 behind a Cessna turning right base; Cleared to land runway 27"
 5. Common terms you'll use to describe your own location on the radio:
 	1. "On the right 45"
 	2. "Right downwind"